Safer Chicago Plan

 Mayor Lightfoot’s mission is to keep our neighborhoods safe.

 For Mayor Lightfoot, there is no higher calling than restoring safety and peace in our neighborhoods.
-In order to reduce this historic nationwide spike in violent crime, we need short-term and long-term solutions.
-Her plan tackles gang violence, takes guns off our streets, and makes historic investments in communities most at risk from violence.
-She knows we cannot just arrest our way out of this problem, we have to invest our way out of this problem.
+To reduce a historic nationwide spike in violent crime, we need short-term and long-term solutions.
+Her plan is tackling gang violence, taking guns off our streets, and making historic investments in communities most at risk from violence.
+She knows we cannot just arrest our way out of this problem—we have to invest our way through it.

-Her comprehensive approach to public safety brings together communities with all levels of government, law enforcement, the private sector, and everyone who is invested in moving Chicago forward.
+Her Safer Chicago Plan brings together community members, all levels of government, law enforcement, the private sector, and every Chicagoan who is invested in moving Chicago forward.

 - Increased funding for community approaches to violence reduction by 1400%, with a focus on high-risk, violent individuals and on supporting victims of violence.

-- Sued the top out-of-state gun suppliers linked to guns used in Chicago-area crimes and established the Gun Investigations Team, which focuses on interrupting the illegal flow of guns into the city.
+- Sued the top out-of-state gun suppliers linked to guns used in Chicago-area crimes.